 Subtract Line 12 from Line 7.
 If the balance is \$25,000 or less, stop.
-Do not file this return, unless you made a gift of farmland and valued it based upon its use as farmland (and not based upon its fair market value).
+Do not file this return, unless you made a gift of farmland and valued it based upon its use as farmland (and not based upon its fair market value) by completing Schedule CT-709 Farmland.
 If the amount is greater than \$25,000, enter on Line 13.
-This is the amount of taxable gifts for the year.
-The amount from Line 13 is also entered on Form CT-709, Section 2, Line 1.
+This is the amount of Connecticut taxable gifts for the year.
+Also enter the amount from Line 13 on Form CT-709, Section 2, Line 1.

-Terminable Interest Marital Deduction
+Terminable Interest Marital Deduction Line 14

-Check the box if an election is made under I.R.C. §2523(f) for terminable interest transfers to a spouse and enter the item numbers (from Form CT-709, Schedule A) of the gifts for which you made this election on the space provided.
+Check the box if you elected under I.R.C. §2523(f) to include gifts of qualified terminable interest property as gifts to your spouse for which a marital deduction was claimed under I.R.C. §2523.
+Enter the item numbers (from Form CT-709, Schedule A) of the gifts for which you made this election on the space provided.

-Check the box on Line 15 if the transferor wishes to elect out of the automatic QTIP treatment for certain annuities.
-(I.R.C. §2523(f)(6) creates an automatic QTIP election for gifts of joint and survivor annuities where the spouses are the only possible recipients of the annuity prior to the death of the last surviving spouse.)
-Then enter the item number from Form CT-709, Schedule A, for the annuities for which he or she is making the election.
+Check the box if you elected under I.R.C. §2523(f)(6) not to treat as qualified terminable interest property any joint and survivor annuity where only you and your spouse have the right to receive payments before the death of the last of you to die.
+Enter the item numbers (from Form CT-709, Schedule A) for the annuity(ies) for which you made this election in the space provided.

-Any annuities entered on Line 15 cannot also be entered on Schedule A, Line 8.
-Any such annuities that are not listed on Line 15 must be entered on Schedule A, Line 8.
-If there is more than one such joint and survivor annuity, the donor is not required to make the election for all of them.
-However, once made, the election is irrevocable.
+Any annuities entered in the space provided on Line 15 may not be entered on Schedule A, Line 8.
+Any annuities not listed in the space provided on Line 15 must be entered on Schedule A, Line 8.
+If there is more than one joint and survivor annuity, the election under I.R.C. \$2523(f)(6) may, but is not required to, cover all of them.
+Once made, the election is irrevocable.

-FORM CT-709 ATTACHMENTS
+Form CT-709 Attachments

-- Attach a complete copy of federal Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, including all attachments. - A donor claiming special valuation on a gift of farmland must attach Schedule CT-709 Farmland to provide the fair market value of the farmland, based on its highest and best use value at the time of the transfer or change in classification.
-The donor must also provide a copy of Schedule CT-709 Farmland to the donee(s). - For each gift of a life insurance policy, attach a copy of federal Form 712, Life Insurance Statement. - For single premium or paid-up policies, where the surrender value of the policy exceeds its
+- Attach a complete copy of federal Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, including all attachments. - A donor claiming special valuation on a gift of farmland must attach Schedule CT-709 Farmland to provide the fair market value of the farmland, based on its highest and best use value at the time of the gift.
+The donor must also provide a copy of Schedule CT-709 Farmland to the donee(s). - For each gift of a life insurance policy, attach a copy of federal Form 712, Life Insurance Statement. - For single premium or paid-up policies, where the surrender value of the policy exceeds its replacement cost, the true economic value of the policy is greater than the amount shown on federal Form 712, Line 59.
+In these situations, you should report the true economic value of the policy.

-- replacement cost, the true economic value of the policy will be greater than the amount shown on federal Form 712, Line 59.
-In these situations, you should report the true economic value of the policy. - For gifts of stock of closely held or inactive corporations, attach the balance sheet for the period nearest the date of the gift, statements of net earnings or operating results and dividends paid for each of the five preceding years, and a concise statement of the method of valuation. - Attach any other documents, such as appraisals required for adequate explanation of value.
+- For gifts of stock of closely held or inactive corporations, attach the balance sheet for the period nearest the date of the gift, statements of net earnings or operating results and dividends paid for each of the five preceding years, and a concise statement of the method of valuation. - Attach any other documents, such as appraisals required for adequate explanation of value.
 If no appraisal is attached to show how property is valued, explain in detail how value was determined.